 Cooper’s Hawk – Brookfield – extensive menu, warm rolls!

-Sala (across from UWM) (the best minestrone around and they now have pizza!)
+Sala (across from UWM) (the best minestrone around!)

 City Market – Shorewood, Whitefish Bay – salads, soups